pulppixel/Tips-for-writing-cleaner-code-in-Unity/README.md

 - **Open-Closed Principle (OCP)**: Extending the interaction system without modifying existing code.
 - **Interaction System**: Implementing interactable objects like levers and pickups.

+___

+### Article 4: Implementing a Damage System Using Interfaces
+In this article, we extend our project by introducing a flexible and reusable damage system through the use of interfaces.
+This approach enhances the scalability of the game while maintaining a clean and organized codebase.
+Key topics covered:

+- **Interfaces for Flexibility**: Using interfaces to create a damage system that can be applied to different entities (e.g., players, NPCs) without modifying existing code.
+- **Separation of Concerns**: Keeping the damage logic separate from other gameplay mechanics, allowing for easier updates and maintenance.
+- **Dependency Injection**: Injecting dependencies to make the damage system more modular and testable.

+___

+### Article 5: Refactoring the Agent System for Extensibility
+In the final article of the series, we focus on further refactoring the agent system to enhance the project's extensibility and maintainability.
+The improvements allow for easier integration of new features and better management of the codebase.
+Key topics covered:

+- **State Factory Refactoring**: Extracting the state creation logic into a factory class, reducing the complexity of agent classes.
+- **Modular Design**: Breaking down the AgentMonolithic class into smaller, manageable pieces, with none exceeding 100 lines of code.
+- **Code Metrics and Maintainability**: Evaluating the refactored code using metrics, emphasizing maintainability and ease of understanding.
+- **Interface Implementation**: Leveraging interfaces to create a reusable damage system, further decoupling the code and improving extensibility

 ## Getting Started

 ### Prerequisites